Better Python dependency while packaging your project

 To find more information about individual packages from the requiements.txt you can use

 $pip show <packagename>.
-But how informative the output is?
+But how informative is the output?

 How can project dependencies be easily maintained?

-Personally, I think above setup is not easy to maintain, for the variety of reasons:
+Personally, I think the above setup is not easy to maintain for a variety of reasons:

-- Sometime requirements.txt files contain more than thousands of lines.
-When maintain and update package version is hard, it will be even more hard to automate it (for example: delete development dependencies, etc.).
+- Sometimes requirements.txt files contain more than thousands of lines.
+When maintaining and updating the package version is hard, it will be harder to automate it (for example: delete development dependencies, etc.).

 - If versions are not pinned in